sudarsunkannan/lsm_nvm/README.md

   $ source scripts/setvars.sh
   $ scripts/run_dbbench.sh
 ```
-### Fixes underway
+### Ongoing Fixes

-We are currently getting rid of PMDK's transaction dependence (due to
-high overhead) and frequently changing interfaces and implementing our own NVM transactions; <br>
+We are currently getting rid of PMDK's transaction dependence (due to high overhead) and frequently changing interfaces and implementing our own NVM transactions tailored for LSMs.
+Current code provides simple persistent commits.
-transactions will be available in the next version instead of simple persistent commits in the current code.

-We are also changing our thread pool implementation that avoids any core-sharing between threads.
+We are also changing our thread pool implementation that avoids core-sharing across threads.
+Hence, we use only one additional thread dedicated to memtable searches in addition to the main process threads.
-More updates soon.